Zuppa Theatre, in association with The Maritime Museum of the Atlantic, CNIB, and Signs of the Maritimes Deaf Theatre Troupe presents:

 A docu-drama investigation into the causes of the Halifax Explosion, running from December 2nd – 12th at the Maritime Museum of the Atlantic.

-On December 6, 1917, in the narrows of Halifax Harbour, the Belgian Relief vessel IMO collided with an overloaded French munitions ship, Mont-Blanc.
-The resulting massive explosion wreaked havoc on both sides of the harbour and left at least 2000 people dead.
-Within hours Ottawa ordered a full investigation.
-Despite chaos in the city the Wreck Commissioner’s Inquiry began the following week at the Halifax Provincial Court on Spring Garden Road.
+On December 6, 1917, in the narrows of Halifax Harbour/Kjipuktuk, the Belgian Relief vessel IMO collided with an overloaded French munitions ship, Mont Blanc.
+The resulting massive explosion wreaked havoc on both sides of the harbour and left approximately 2000 people dead.
+One in every fifty Haligonians suffered sight loss as a result of the explosion – it was the largest mass blinding in Canadian history.
+Within hours of the disaster Ottawa ordered a full investigation and the Wreck Commissioner’s Inquiry began the following week at the Halifax Provincial Court.

 Who was to blame?
 A century later, this question is still unanswered.